OriginTrail/neuroweb/README.md

 ### Run a network

-To run a full network with multiple OriginTrail parachain nodes (collators and non-collators), first we need to start relay chain, and after that our parachain.
+To run a full network with multiple NeuroWeb nodes (collators and non-collators), first we need to start relay chain, and after that our parachain.

 ![](https://parachain.origintrail.io/storage/whitepaper-content/April2022/img-flow-chart@2x.png)

 #### Run A Relay Chain

 To start a relay chain we recommend reading and following instructions in [Cumulus Workshop](https://docs.substrate.io/tutorials/build-a-parachain/prepare-a-local-relay-chain/).
-OriginTrail parachain is currently compatible with Polkadot v0.9.40 version.
+NeuroWeb is currently compatible with Polkadot v0.9.40 version.

 #### Parachain Nodes (Collators)